google/kf/docs/kf.dev/content/en/docs/developers/buildpacks/_index.md

 For example, a Maven buildpack could check for the existence of a `pom.xml` file

-If no buildpack is provided, Kf will run `detect` on all configured buildpacks to see which can be run against your code.
+If no buildpack is provided, Kf will run `detect` on all configured buildpacks to see which can be ran against your code.
 If you provide one or more buildpacks, Kf will run them in order.

 ## Chains of buildpacks